mleku/namestr/README.md

 then you put the npub. this is automatically decoded to hex for the json response.

-third element is a URL that you want to be given as a redirect, such as your github profile or other social network profile.
+third element is a URL that you want to be given as a redirect, such as your github profile or other social network profile, IMPORTANT: it must be the full url ie https://domain.name/path/to/something

 after that, zero or more of just the domain names of the relays that you usually use to post with. the `wss://` prefix is not needed.

+next, make the script executable.

 	chmod +x /home/<username>/.local/bin/namestrt

+having the script separate from the systemd service means you can alter that script, as the user you log in with, and don't have to use `daemon-reload` or disable/enable the service when you change the parameters.

 edit the service definition to suit the username you set up on your vps.